amanda-lobo/amanda-lobo/README.md

 :house_with_garden: I’m from São Paulo, Brazil.

-:books: I’m currently learning everything.
+:books: Always looking for new learning.

 :outbox_tray: 2022 Goals: create news projects and find a new job.